Jerry Del Priore

 “He is what we call a character guy,” the Cincinnati, Ohio, native said.
 “He’s just a great human being.
 He has an integrity and honesty about him.
 He’s a hard worker, and he listens.
 We (coaching staff) throw around the word coachable.
 He is as coachable as any player I ever coached in my entire ten-year career.
 Mads has something that most players don’t have, which is the ability to lead others.”

-While Pfeiffer dreams of playing professionally someday, he plans on studying communications, which, he said, Longwood possess a solid program and was one of the reasons why he selected the school.
+While Pfeiffer dreams of playing professionally someday, he plans on studying communications, which, he said, Longwood possesses a solid program and was one of the reasons why he selected the school.

 In fact, he used to turnoff the voice on his PlayStation and call the play-by-play action of his FIFA games.